c3lang/c3-web/docs/generic-programming/generics.md

 }
 ```

-We can rewrite this with individual generic declarations (note that this is not available before 0.7.9):
+We can rewrite this with individual generic declarations:

 ```c3
 module my_module;